MubeenAhmadShaikh/MubeenAhmadShaikh/README.md

 ## Hello People, I'm Mubeen 👋

 A learning enthusiast 🎯
-🚀 Senior Software Tester | Python Enthusiast | Automation
+🚀 Software Test Engineer | Python Enthusiast | Automation

 Greetings!
-I'm Mubeen, a seasoned Senior Software Tester with a passion for crafting efficient testing solutions.
+I'm Mubeen, a seasoned  Software Test Engineer with a passion for crafting efficient testing solutions.
 My expertise lies in Python, Selenium, Pytest, and designing scalable frameworks for Automation Testing.
 I specialize in both Web and API Automation, ensuring the seamless functioning of applications.

 🛠️ Tech Stack: